 ** Small accessory buildings may not require a permit and may be exempt from meeting the full side and rear setbacks, but must still meet the front yard setback for your zoning district.
 Please call the zoning administrator for help in deciding what requirements must be met before beginning construction.**

 Thirty days is allowed by State statute for approval of zoning permits and the permit must be displayed for 15 days after issue to allow for appeals before construction may begin, so please plan accordingly.
 Applications to the DRB for a variance or a conditional use permit must be submitted at least 4 weeks before the DRB meeting (usually the 3rd Tuesday of the month).

 Permit applications for zoning can be found here at dummerston.org.
-Just click on “Forms”, to your right.
+Just click on "Forms", on the Town home page.
 Be sure to download the application checklist.
 It will help you to submit a complete application and reduce the chance of any delays in the start of your project.
-The fee schedule is also under “Forms”.
+The fee schedule is also under "Forms".
 Please call or stop by the Town Office if you have any questions about the process.
 I am usually at the Town Office on Monday, Tuesday and Thursday from 12:00 - 3:00 and Wednesday from 11:00 to 3:00.
 You can also call (257-1496) or email me (email@example.com) to make an appointment.
 Also, I read my emails when I am out of the office and most questions can be answered quickly through email.

 Charlotte Neer Annis